elastic/kibana/src/server/task_manager/README.md

 ## Task result

-The task runner's `run` method is expected to return a promise that resolves to either undefined, or to an object that looks like the following.
-Other return values will result in a warning, but the system should continue to work.
+The task runner's `run` method is expected to return a promise that resolves to undefined or to an object that looks like the following:
 ```js
 {
   // Optional, if specified, this is used as the tasks' nextRun, overriding